 Why do you use sustainably raised Verlasso salmon vs other brands to feed KD?

-I’ve been using Verlasso salmon for 3 years now and I use it because it’s truly a high-quality ocean raised salmon.
-Both KD and myself, love the texture and taste of Verlasso salmon.
-Also seeing that they are a leader in sustainable farming practices makes a huge impact on my buying decision.
+I’ve been using Verlasso salmon for 3 years now and I use it because it’s truly a high-quality ocean-raised salmon.
+Both KD and I love the texture and taste of Verlasso salmon.
+Also, seeing that they are a leader in sustainable farming practices makes a huge impact on my buying decision.

 How did you feel when KD won his first NBA Final as a Golden State Warrior?

-What culinary advice do you have for collegiate athletes who want to become a professional athlete?
+What culinary advice do you have for collegiate athletes who want to become professional athleteS?

 Be conscious of what you’re eating.
 Understand that the food you put in your body is your fuel.
 It helps with recovery, performance, your longevity and sport career.

 Have you ever made anything KD didn’t like?